Difference between Direct cost vs Indirect Cost

 Businesses incur costs while generating revenue.
 If we look at the cost sheet of the company, we will see that total cost is a combination of direct cost vs indirect cost.
 These costs are very important for running any kind of business.

 A direct cost is attributable to a specific product or service.
-For example, the cost of raw material used for manufacturing a product is a direct cost.
-An indirect cost is a cost that is not directly identified with a single or cost objective but identified with two or more final cost objectives or intermediate cost objectives.
+For example, the cost of raw materials utilized in manufacturing a product represents a direct cost.
+An indirect cost, on the other hand, is a cost that cannot be directly attributed to a single cost objective but rather is identified with two or more final cost objectives or intermediate cost objectives.

 In this Direct cost vs Indirect Cost article, we will try to understand the comparative analysis between direct cost vs indirect cost: